We understand that you may have a number of concerns about COVID-19 and your heart, and about how heart conditions and COVID-19 affect each other.

 ‘Cardiogenic Shock Team’ Provides Urgent Screening, Treatment of Serious Heart Condition

 Doctors Blame Fear of COVID-19 for Sharp Decrease in Heart Attack and Stroke Cases at Hospital ERs

 Heart Valve Procedures in a COVID-19 World: Here are the Facts

 Don’t Delay Your Heart Surgery in COVID-19 Era

 COVID-19 Clinical Trials

-We are actively involved in clinical trials, researching ways to understand how Covid-19 impacts your heart.
-If you have had Covid-19 and are interested in learning more about Covid-19 clinical trials, talk with your doctor or view our list of trials.
+We are actively involved in clinical trials, researching ways to understand how COVID-19 impacts the heart.
+If you have had this virus and are interested in learning more about COVID-19 clinical trials, talk with your doctor or view our list of trials.